Leila Cobo: Personal life and music career

-Cobo was born in Cali, Colombia and is of Lebanese descent.
-She earned a bachelor's degree in journalism from Bogota's Javeriana University.
+Cobo was born in Cali, Colombia, and is of Lebanese descent.
+Her father, doctor Alex Cobo, was a philanthropist and surgeon who founded the school of surgery at Universidad del Valle in Cali.
+She earned a bachelor's degree in journalism from Bogotá's Javeriana University.
 She got her second degree in piano performance from Manhattan School of Music in New York City and concertized extensively.
 Cobo had an active career as a classical pianist in her home country, performing as a soloist with Colombia's Symphony Orchestra (Orquesta Sinfonica de Colombia), Orquesta Sinfonica de Antioquia in Medellin and Orquesta Sinfonica del Valle in Cali, among others.
 She was also featured multiple times in Biblioteca Luis Angel Arango's concert series, performing as a soloist and in chamber groups.
 Cobo's last performance as a soloist was performing Prokofiev's Piano Concerto No. 3 with Orquesta Sinfonica del Valle.
 Although she would later perform sporadically, she dedicated herself to her communications career, obtaining a Fulbright Scholarship and getting a degree in Communication management from the USC Annenberg School for Communication and Journalism at the University of Southern California.